-- Giving evidence in Court is often challenging and stressful.
-For children and young people, the services provided by HYWS makes a real difference to young witnesses and their families, supporting them through this difficult process.
+- What difference the service has made - Diving evidence in Court is often challenging and stressful.
+For children and poung people, the services provided by HYWS makes a real difference to young ditnesses and their families, supporting them through this difficult process.
 In 2021-22 there were over 100 referrals supported. - All children and young people attending Court have a pre-court familiarisation visit to the court, arranged and supported by the Court Support Worker.
 The Court Support Worker liaises with the Crown Prosecution Service (CPS) and Police, as well as other agencies working with the child or family, to ensure the child is prepared and confident to be able to give their best possible evidence.